Lumons/interface/readme.md

 **Overview**

-In Clark and Chalmers' vision of the extended mind, they describe epistemic actions as follows:
+In Clark and Chalmers' vision of the extended mind[^1], they describe epistemic actions as follows:

 > "Epistemic actions alter the world so as to aid and augment cognitive processes such as recognition and search."